Hvelvigen/homelab/reference/linux/linux-disk-management-essentials.md

 ## 13. Summary
 This guide provides a clear, repeatable baseline for working with disks on Ubuntu Server.
 It supports the storage workflows you’ll use when building Docker hosts, deploying services, and maintaining a tidy, predictable homelab environment.
-This keeps everything tidy and predictable.
 The separation of concerns is a nice bonus.